fastify/avvio/README.md

 ### avvio.toJSON()

-Return a JSON tree rappresenting the state of the plugins and the loading time.
+Return a JSON tree representing the state of the plugins and the loading time.
 Call it on `preReady` to get the complete tree.

 ```js